 \subsection{Cohomological equations over IETs and a spectral result}

-Let us consider the restriction of a locally Hamiltonian flow $\psi_\mathbb{R}$ on $M$ to its minimal component $M'\subset M$ and let $I\subset M'$ be a transversal smooth curve.
-We always assume that each end of $I$ is the first meeting point of a separatrix (that is not a saddle connection) emanating by a saddle (incoming or outgoing) with the curve $I$.
-By minimality, $I$ is a global transversal and the first return map $T:I\to I$ is an interval exchange transformation (IET) in so called standard coordinates on $I$.
-Denote by $I_\alpha$, $\alpha\in\mathcal{A}$ the intervals exchanged by $T$ and by $\tau:I\to\R_{>0}\cup\{+\infty\}$ the first return time map to the curve $I$, called also the roof function.
+Let us consider the restriction of a locally Hamiltonian flow $\psi_\mathbb{R}$ on $M$ to its minimal component $M'\subset M$ and let $I\subset M'$ be a smooth transversal curve.
+We always assume that each end of $I$ is the first meeting point of a separatrix (that is not a saddle connection) emanating {from} a saddle (incoming or outgoing) with the curve $I$.
+By minimality, $I$ is a global transversal, and the first return map $T:I\to I$ is an interval exchange transformation (IET) in the so-called standard coordinates on $I$.
+We denote by $I_\alpha$, $\alpha\in\mathcal{A}$ the intervals exchanged by $T$, and by $\tau:I\to\R_{>0}\cup\{+\infty\}$ the first return time map to the curve $I$, also called the {\emph{roof function}}.
 The roof function $\tau: I \rightarrow \R_{>0}\cup\{+\infty\}$ is smooth on the interior of each exchanged interval and has \emph{singularities} at discontinuities of $T$.
-For any continuous observable $f:M\to\C$ we deal with the corresponding map $\varphi_f:I\to\C\cup\{\infty\}$ given by
+For any continuous observable $f:M\to\C$, we deal with the corresponding map $\varphi_f:I\to\C\cup\{\infty\}$ given by

-If $u$ is a solution of the cohomological equation $Xu=f$ then
+If $u$ is a solution of the cohomological equation $Xu=f$, then